Althaf-S/Employee_info_generator/spec.md

 - Data will be generated on the folder specified in the program and the direcory to store and data will be created in the folder which the user use for execution of program.

 ## Execution of arguments

+- To  start localhost:5000 i.e; our backend server we need to use command

+         python3 <program_file_name> web

 - To get debug information use the following command.